Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 Each g-code file or project will have a starting position that all other movements are referenced off of.
 This is the zero or origin.
 There are two ways to manually set your zero on gSender.

-1. Set the zero for each axis one at a time using 'Zero X', 'Zero Y', and 'Zero Z' buttons
+1. Set the zero for each axis one at a time using 'X0', 'Y0', and 'Z0' buttons
 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_zero-individual.jpg){.aligncenter .size-full}
-1. Set the zeros all at once using 'Zero All'
+1. Set the zeros all at once using 'Zero'
 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_zero-all.jpg){.aligncenter .size-full}

 The large blue numbers tell you the current position of your machine.
-If you want to return to your zero position, you can press the 'Go to' for each individual axis and the large blue numbers will read “0.00” once it's finished moving.
+If you want to return to your zero position, you can press the blue button under 'Go' for each individual axis and the large blue numbers for each corresponding axis, will read “0.00” once it's finished moving.

 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_gotos.jpg){.aligncenter .size-medium}

-You can also use the 'Go to XY0' to return to the starting position in X and Y in one movement.
-'Go XY0' **will not** move the z-axis to its zero.
+You can also use the 'XY' to return to the starting position in X and Y in one movement.
+'Go XY' **will not** move the z-axis to its zero.

 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_gotos_goxy0.jpg){.aligncenter .size-medium}

-*Note: if you’ve set up “Safe Height” in gSender, then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*
+*Note: if you’ve set up “Safe Height” in gSender (Config -> Basics -> Safe Height), then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*

 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_gotos_goto.jpg){.aligncenter .size-medium}

-If you want to go somewhere else quickly without manually jogging there, you can also use the 'Go To' button to bring you to a specific location.
-You'll see a popup asking you where you want to go and you either type a specific location (absolute) or move some amount from where you are now (relative).
+If you want to go somewhere else quickly without manually jogging there, you can also use the 'Paper Airplane' button to bring you to a specific location.
+You'll see a popup asking you where you want to go and you either type a specific location (absolute G90) or move some amount from where you are now (relative G91).

 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_goto-location-gif.gif){.aligncenter .size-medium}

 You can reset your zeros anytime when the machine is not actively running a job.
 The machine will remember your zero in most cases.
 If you turn the lead screw with your fingers or push the gantry, the machine does not know you moved it, therefore it will lose the zero position.
 You can jog on the Jog Control without losing your zero position because gSender knows you are moving the machine.

-You can also enter coordinates directly by clicking the location value.
+You can also enter coordinates directly by clicking the blue text location value.
 It’ll turn into a white box where you can type any number, then hit the ‘enter’ key to confirm it.
 For instance you could set your Z-axis to 0.1mm instead of 0 if you’re using the paper method and you want to account for the paper thickness.

-Another example is instead of jogging 10mm to the right and clicking ‘zero’ to begin cutting a duplicate job that’s shifted over, you can just type “-10” and start the job right away (since if ‘zero’ is 10mm to the right, then your current location would be 0 - 10 = -10mm).
+THIS DOESN'T MAKE SENSE TO ME -> Another example is instead of jogging 10mm to the right and clicking ‘zero’ to begin cutting a duplicate job that’s shifted over, you can just type “-10” and start the job right away (since if ‘zero’ is 10mm to the right, then your current location would be 0 - 10 = -10mm).

 ![](/_images/_gsender/_features/_zerogoto/gs_fe_ze_dro-typing.jpg){.aligncenter .size-full}

+WHAT ARE THE GREY NUMBERS AND WHY DO I CARE ABOUT THEM?
+HOMING ENABLED

 ## Endstop buttons

 gSender provides unique features if you have endstops on your machine for homing or limits.
-Once homing is enabled ($22) you’ll notice additional buttons appear in the ‘Location’ area of gSender:
+Once homing is enabled (Config -> Limits and Homing -> Homing cycle enable toggle) you’ll notice additional buttons appear in the ‘Jogging’ area of gSender:

 - The ‘Home’ button is a convenient way to home or re-home your machine at any time (sends the typical $h command).
 - Four “quick-travel” buttons to move your CNC at its maximum speed to any of your machine's 4 corners (offset by 5mm).
 These can only be used once your machine is homed, you’ll also notice a house icon appear at the corner that your machine homes to.